ui/stamps-api-docs/source/reward_api.rst

 token       Yes         Authentication string user_email  No          A string indicating user's
                         email address to be queried
-merchant    No          User ID of merchant to be queried for reward index(If you have access)
+merchant    No          ID of merchant to be queried for reward
 =========== =========== =========================

 Example of API call request using cURL